subh83/sgl/README.md

 ----------------------

 - This library is (to a large extent) template-based.
   There is nothing to build.
-Simply include the file "sgl.h" in your code.
+Simply include the file "sgl/sgl" in your code.
   You can (optionally) install the headers in the system folder by running `sudo make install`.